Ian Shirley

 Ian Francis Shirley (28 February 1940 – 20 January 2019) was New Zealand's first professor of public policy and an advocate for social justice.
 He established the Institute of Public Policy at Auckland University of Technology.

 Academic career

 Shirley was appointed as a lecturer in the Social Work Unit at Massey University in 1977, and promoted to senior lecturer in 1980.
 In 1982, he succeeded Merv Hancock as the director of the unit.
+In Shirley completed a PhD through Massey, on social practice within a capitalist state.
 He moved to the Auckland University of Technology in 2000, where he established the Institute of Public Policy, and also served as pro vice-chancellor.
+Shirley's notable students include Anne de Bruin.

 Social policy

 Shirley advised on the Auckland super city.

 Later life and death

 Shirley retired from Auckland University of Technology in 2016, and was accorded the title of professor emeritus.
 He died aged 78 on 20 January 2019.